 T.O.U.C.A.N.
 Badges

-Last updated at 11:41 a.m. on the 25th May 2024
+Last updated at 4:54 p.m. on the 26th November 2025

 The T.O.U.C.A.N.
 League has a number of award badges that archers can claim at a T.O.U.C.A.N. or BUCS-run shoot.
 These badges cost £2 each, and you can back-claim them (claim a higher-score badge first and then claim a lower-score badge).
 To claim them, find the League Organiser or their delegate at your shoot and ask them about claiming one!